Download eBooks & Wiring Diagrams (FREE)

 MSRP ($42,335) + Additional Fees ($746.92) – Total Discounts ($6,352) = $36,729.92

-Thoughts On Our Ford Transit Purchase Price
+Thoughts on Our Ford Transit Purchase Price

-1 - Thank you, Oregon
+Thank you, Oregon

-I emailed the Ford dealers in Oregon in advance and when I was satisfied, I flew out to Oregon and purchased our Ford Transit the next day.
+I emailed the Ford dealers in Oregon in advance, and when I was satisfied, I flew out to Oregon and purchased our Ford Transit the next day.

-2 - Areas Where We Negotiated Smartly
+Areas Where We Negotiated Smartly

 These are options that the dealer filled out when they ordered the vehicle from the manufacturer.

-After we got through the first round of negotiations and was offered a second price, I sat with the salesman and went through, line by line, all the “options” that weren’t important to me.
+After we got through the first round of negotiations and were offered a second price, I sat with the salesman and went through, line by line, all the “options” that weren’t important to me.

 And what could he do for me regarding these extra costs that I didn’t want to pay for?